What are cultural values? Cultural competence

 2.3 State control

 Rosokhrankultura is under the jurisdiction of the Ministry of Culture and Mass Communications of the Russian Federation.
-The regulation on the Federal Service for Supervision of Compliance with Legislation in the Sphere of Mass Communications and the Protection of Cultural Heritage (Rosokhrankultura) was approved by Decree of the Government of the Russian Federation of June 17, 2004 N 301.
+The Regulations on the Federal Service for Supervision of Compliance with Legislation in the Sphere of Mass Communications and the Protection of Cultural Heritage (Rosokhrankultura) was approved by Decree of the Government of the Russian Federation of June 17, 2004 N 301.

-Rosokhrankultura carries out its activities directly and through its territorial bodies in interaction with others federal authorities executive authorities, executive authorities of the constituent entities of the Russian Federation, local governments, public associations and other organizations.
+Rosokhrankultura carries out its activities directly and through its territorial bodies in interaction with others federal authorities executive authorities, executive authorities of constituent entities of the Russian Federation, local governments, public associations and other organizations.

 The powers of Rosokhrankultura, in particular, include: